runozo/angolobnb.it/README.md

 # angolobnb.it

-It's an html5 + bootstrap yet responsive site.
+It's a minimalistic html5 + bootstrap responsive site.

 View it live at http://www.angolobnb.it